CaviarChen/fog-machine/README.md

 # Fog Machine

+**Note:** We are actively working on Fog Machine 2.
+Things changed a lot and this README is mainly for the Fog Machine editor which is under folder `./editor`.
+We'll update this README shortly.

 Fog Machine is a web tool for visualizing and editing the data of [_Fog of World_](https://fogofworld.app/) App.
 Currently, it supports:

 - import and visualize FoW data